phluid61/internet-drafts/http2-encoded-data/draft.md

 * `PADDED` (0x8):
   Bit 4 being set indicates that the Pad Length field is present.

+* `SEGMENT` (0x10):
+  Bit 5 being set indicates that the current segment begins and ends with the current frame.

-* `SEGMENT_CONTINUES` (0x10):
+* `SEGMENT_CONTINUES` (0x20):
-  Bit 5 being set indicates that the current segment continues after the current frame ({{I-D.kerwin-http2-segments}}, Section 2).
+  Bit 6 being set indicates that the current segment continues after the current frame ({{I-D.kerwin-http2-segments}}, Section 2).
+  If the preceding frame did not have the SEGMENT\_CONTINUES flag, the current segment begins at the start of the current frame.
   Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

-  The SEGMENT\_CONTINUES flag MUST NOT be set on any frames unless the remote endpoint has indicated support by sending a SETTINGS\_USE\_SEGMENTS setting ({{I-D.kerwin-http2-segments}}, Section 3) with a value of 1.
+The SEGMENT and SEGMENT\_CONTINUES flag MUST NOT be set on any frames unless the remote endpoint has indicated support by sending a SETTINGS\_USE\_SEGMENTS setting ({{I-D.kerwin-http2-segments}}, Section 3) with a value of 1.

 An ENCODED\_DATA frame MUST NOT be sent on a connection before receiving an ACCEPT\_ENCODED\_DATA frame.
 A sender MUST NOT apply an encoding that has not first been advertised by the peer in an